meenugopal/NYC-Taxi-Trip/README.md

-# NYC-Taxi-Trip - Domain : Tranpotation
+# NYC-Taxi-Trip - Domain : Transportation

 This project, I would like to add some timeseries analysis for the trip taken by passengers on a particular day.